-DUE evaluated the consistency and quality of learning outcomes assessment performed to support UCLA's academic program review process and found uneven engagement in direct assessment methods, such as examining student work apart from determining course grades.
+The Division of Undergraduate Education (DUE) evaluated the consistency and quality of learning outcomes assessment performed to support UCLA's academic program review process and found uneven engagement in direct assessment methods, such as examining student work apart from determining course grades.
 The program review process is complex and requires a considerable time commitment from departmental leadership.
 Frequently, the effort dedicated to this process comes from the program chairs and departmental support staff, with the involvement of faculty committees that infrequently represent the growing ranks of adjunct instructors.
-Program review self-study authors have to analyze and discuss so much information - eight years after the last review - that the opportunity to plan and to execute an appropriate and systematic direct assessment of learning becomes a challenge.
+Program review self-study authors must analyze and discuss a large quantity of information - eight years after the last review - which has an impact on the department's opportunity to plan and to execute an appropriate and systematic direct assessment of learning.

-The learning assessment expectations for the self-study reports have increased in scope from 2011 to the present.
-A statement of learning outcomes and the creation of assessment plans were required in self-studies during the initial four years.
-By academic year 2013-14, the faculty responsible for every undergraduate degree-granting program had articulated programmatic learning objectives.
-In 2015, the self-study expectation advanced to the pilot assessment of one or two outcomes and then grew to the assessment of three or more program learning outcomes.
-With few exceptions, the strongest assessment work described in self-studies has been offered by programs that developed innovative courses or new prerequisite course sequences.
-As a consequence of their curriculum design effort, these programs had assessment reporting available to include in their reviews (see the Life Sciences Core Program Review).
-Before the 2018-19 cycle of self-reviews, no assessment management system or standard assessment process could be utilized by departments.
+The learning assessment expectations for the self-study reports increased in scope from 2010-11 to the present.
+A statement of learning outcomes was required in self-studies during the initial three years (2010-11 through 2012-13).
+By academic year 2013-14, the faculty responsible for every undergraduate degree-granting program had articulated programmatic learning objectives, which represented 100% compliance with the requirement.
+During 2013-14 and 2014-15, the self-study expectation advanced to requiring an assessment plan for one outcome, then advanced in 2015-16 to a pilot assessment of one or two outcomes.
+Finally, from 2016-17 on, an assessment of three or more program learning outcomes was expected.

+Strong assessment work has been described in self-studies of programs that developed innovative courses or new prerequisite course sequences.
+As a consequence of their curriculum design effort, these programs had assessment reporting available to include in their reviews (see the Life Sciences Core Program Review, parts 1, 2, 3, and 4).
+Before the 2018-19 cycle of selfreviews, no assessment management system or standard assessment process could be utilized by departments.
 Reviews were routinely closed without programs referencing any formal study of student achievement toward specific program learning outcomes.
+DUE reviewed the last 33 academic program review self-studies submitted by academic departments and programs, and found that only 16 provided an undergraduate-level direct assessment of learning outcomes attainment.
+No self-studies reflected upon graduate student learning in detail by using formal direct assessment methodology.

+Progress toward greater participation in assessment is being made.
+For example, during Spring 2018 preparations for its eight-year program review, the Geography Department worked with assessment experts from the Division of Undergraduate Education (DUE) and the Writing Programs to investigate student performance on research writing assignments.
+Student papers were compared from lower division and upper division courses in an effort to track skills development.
+In response to the findings, Writing Programs plans to offer a workshop for faculty that discusses how instructors can improve the design of their assignment prompts.
+The department hopes to implement strategies for building writing skills within large courses that may not otherwise allow for detailed feedback to students, particularly in the event teaching assistants are unavailable for assignment to the courses.